The $170 Billion Sky

 Key Takeaways

-The $170 billion air cargo market reflects both post-pandemic normalization and structural shifts toward e-commerce and time-sensitive shipping.
-While growth rates have moderated from pandemic highs, air freight remains essential for high-value, time-critical goods—and data-driven optimization continues improving efficiency across the supply chain.
+The $170 billion air cargo market reflects both a normalization from pandemic peaks and genuine structural changes driven by e-commerce and time-sensitive logistics.
+Growth rates have come back to earth, but air freight remains absolutely essential for high-value, time-critical goods.
+Data-driven optimization keeps making the whole system more efficient, and that trend is only accelerating.

 Author & Expert